Virtual event - 2021 sales tax changes: Midyear update

 The COVID-19 pandemic had a dramatic effect on the landscape of sales tax in 2020 and continues to impact tax policy in 2021.
 Over the last six months, some states have extended tax relief efforts, others have adopted economic nexus laws, and still others have started taxing digital advertisements.

-Join our virtual event to learn more about sales tax changes in the first half of 2021 and what to expect for the rest of the year.
-In the first hour, we’ll review the high-level tax changes impacting businesses, then break into industry-specific sessions to cover noteworthy trends in the sectors of retail, manufacturing, and software and digital goods.
-You won’t want to miss this event!
+Watch our virtual event on demand to learn more about sales tax changes in the first half of 2021 and what to expect for the rest of the year.
+First, we review the high-level tax changes impacting businesses, then offer industry-specific breakout sessions that cover noteworthy trends in the sectors of retail, manufacturing, and software and digital goods.
+Choose one or watch them all!

 - Tax compliance for retailers in a digital world